Teenage love and 1930s glamour to make for summer nights of fun at Kilworth House

 The cast comprises Mia Kobayashi, Lewis Griffiths, Michelle Bishop, Brian O'Muiri, Rosie Strobel, TJ Lloyd, Pete Gallagher and Tim Rogers in the lead roles.
 In the ensemble are Katharine Pearson, Issie Wilman, Tia Gyngell, Esme Kennedy, Imogen Bailey, Danielle Huntley, Dammi Aregbeshola, Cris Penfold, Bradley Trevethan, Chris Gray, Benjamin Drew, Joseph Bristow, Theo Uk Rose and Mark Austin.

-Grease, a timeless tale of teenage love and rebellion, runs from July 29 to July 7.
-With songs including Summer Nights, Greased Lightning and You’re the One That I Want, the vibrant production will transport theatregoers back to the 50’s, and into the electrifying world of Rydell High School, where love, friendship, and unforgettable music take centre stage.
+Grease, a timeless tale of teenage love and rebellion, runs from July 29 to September 7.
+Join the T- Birds and the Pink Ladies in a vibrant celebration of 1950s culture.
+With songs including Summer Nights, Greased Lightning and You’re the One That I Want, the vibrant production will transport theatregoers back to the ‘50s, and into the electrifying world of Rydell High School, where love, friendship and unforgettable music take centre stage.

 Both shows are produced by Celia Mackay, who will be joined by Lee Proud as director and choreographer.
 The pair worked worked together for the past two years on the first ever open-air production of Hairspray in 2023, and the return to the Kilworth stage of Singin’ in the Rain in 2024, both of which received numerous five-star reviews.